ygokmen/unit-voiceovers/README.md

 # Goko Unit Voiceovers

-Dynamic, randomized 3D-positional sound samples for units
+Dynamic, randomized 3D positional sound samples for units
+Author: 654wak654, the0utsider
 Features:
 - Positional in-game audio for units, for each faction, randomized
 - Using 'say3D' and 'playsound3D' for realistic volume simulation